jchristn/S3Server/README.md

 Is there an API you'd like exposed that isn't currently?
 Did you identify an issue or have other feedback?
 Please file an issue here!

-## New in v1.1.x
+## New in v1.2.x

-- Separate callbacks for each of the various operations (breaking change)
+- Default request handler (when no appropriate callback can be found) caused breaking change to constructor
+- Various console debugging settings can be found in ```S3Server.ConsoleDebug.*```

 ## Examples